Greeley History Museum

 The building that houses the Greeley History Museum was originally built in 1929 for the Greeley Tribune and the lower level exhibit is dedicated to the history of printing.
 It includes historic photos, stereotype mats, and turn-of-the-century printing equipment including an 1899 Chandler and Price treadle press.

-Curator’s Corner, located in the Greeley History Museum’s lower level, features top picks from various museum staff and allows the public an opportunity to see items on display from the museum’s research center and collection.
-The exhibit changes quarterly so it’s worth visiting the museum regularly to see the new material put on display!
+Curator’s Corner, located in the Greeley History Museum’s lower level, allows the public an opportunity to see items on display from the museum’s collection.
+The exhibit changes quarterly so it’s worth visiting the museum regularly to see the new material on display!

 - Food and beverages not allowed in the galleries.